 “Once you move away from a more siloed and granular approach down in the hardware and switches, campus LANs, WANs and wireless networks become part of a single infrastructure centralising the network control.”

 If this is the vision, what’s the supporting story?
-Goff argues that a single intuitive network lets businesses cut complexity and share intelligence across the network, implement security policies, troubleshoot problems and configuring changes all at once, from a single view.
+Goff argues that a single intuitive network lets businesses cut complexity and share intelligence across the network, implement security policies, troubleshoot problems and configure changes all at once, from a single view.

-“Machine learning, AI and data analytics will also enhance campus services, and SDN can deliver all this,” says Goff.
+“Machine learning, AI [artificial intelligence] and data analytics will also enhance campus services, and SDN can deliver all this,” says Goff.
 “Focusing on the need for greater scale, simplicity and agility, automation and an intent-based network allows organisations to deliver something seamless.”

 If Goff and Bushong sound a little like SDN evangelists with an agenda, let’s remind ourselves what a shift to a software-defined campus LAN means for organisations.